-This Beginners course focuses on the spoken Italian needed for everyday situations.
+This 20-week course for absolute Beginners focuses on the spoken Italian needed for everyday situations.
 Students will acquire the essential skills that will allow them to speak, write and understand how the language works.
 Having learned how to perform a number of basic tasks, such as talking about oneself and others, buying food and drinks, asking for and giving directions, they will be able to extend their skills to other situations.

 Every opportunity will be given to practise the spoken language in class in order to build up students’ confidence and encourage them to contribute creatively and express their opinions.
 Grammatical understanding is promoted through active examples and practice, enabling the students to build on their own knowledge independently.

 The course will aim to cover articles, nouns, adjectives, prepositions, the present tense of regular and some irregular verbs, and the past tense.
 The method used is communicative with pair work and group work opportunities.
 Videos and other visual material will be used to encourage the lively participation of the students.